[Last updated: 15 October 2017]

 Fields that were once a battle ground in Chittorgarh

-Importance of Chittorgarh for the Mughals
+Importance of Chittorgarh for Invaders

-As the capital of the Mewar dynasty, Mughals always eyed Chittorgarh.
+As the capital of the Mewar dynasty, invaders always eyed Chittorgarh.
 The fort was among India’s largest and conquering it made it easier to rule other forts.
 Chittorgarh fort was strategically located between the Mughal capital of Delhi and Surat, the trade capital.
 Invading and gaining access to Chittorgarh would invariably help in strengthening their rule.

 Ruins at Chittorgarh fort